Saxumatrum/Saxumatrum/README.md

 - 👋 Hi, I’m @Saxumatrum
 - 👀 I’m interested in machine learning, AI, nanotechnology
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on any project with C++
+- 💞️ I’m looking to collaborate on any project with deep learning
-- 📫 How to reach me adjeimartey09@gmail.com +233 237114460
+- 📫 How to reach me +447310930921

 <!---
 Saxumatrum/Saxumatrum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.